Luke460/steering-wheel-master/readme.md

 ![example](images/G29-GRAPH.png)

-With this utility, you can choose the degree of data aggregation (named aggregation order) by editing the ***config.json*** file.
+With this utility, you can choose the degree of data aggregation (named aggregation order) by editing the ***config.json*** file:

-For a geared wheel - like the G29 - I suggest aggregation values between 3 and 5 (4 is perfect in my case).
+ - For geared wheels - like Logitech G29 or G27 - I suggest aggregation values between 3 and 5 (4 is perfect in my case).
+ - For mixed wheels - like Thrustmaster TXM or T150 - 3 should be fine.
+ - For belt wheels - like Thrustmaster T300 - I suggest lower values like 3 or even 2.
+ - For direct wheels 2 should be the perfect choice.
 ```
 {
 	"input_file":"example.csv",